-As part of nPhase’s platform, applications and related services, our customer’s employees and authorized users may enter information from or about their authorized users, employees, and clinical trial subjects (collectively, “Customer Data”), into our servers.
+As part of nPhase’s platform, applications and related services, our customer’s employees and authorized users may enter information from or about their authorized users, employees, and clinical trial subjects (collectively, “Customer Data”), into their instances on our servers.

 nPhase has no control or ownership of Customer Data.
-Please direct any questions regarding Customer Data to the customer for which you work or which collected your information using a nPhase platform or application.
+Please direct any questions regarding Customer Data to the customer for which you work, or who collected your information in an nPhase platform or application.

 PERSONAL INFORMATION WE COLLECT

 We collect personal information about you in the following ways:

 - Information you give us.
 Personal information that you may provide through the Services or otherwise communicate with us includes:

 - Personal and Business Contact information, such as your first name, last name, postal address, email address, telephone number, job title, and employer name.